The maximal degree in random recursive graphs with random weights: Definitions and main results

 The asymptotic behaviour of the degree distribution $p(k)$ in Theorem~\ref{thrm:pkasymp} allows for a non-rigorous estimation of the size of the maximum degree in $\G_n$.
 As is the case for the degree distribution, the behaviour of the maximum degree in the WRG model is highly dependent on the underlying distribution of the vertex-weights as well, and on a heuristic level one would expect the size of the maximum degree, say $d_n$, to be such that $\sum_{k \geq d_n} p(k)\approx 1/n$.
 The following theorem makes this heuristic statement precise and states the first-order growth rate of the maximum degree for three different classes of vertex-weight distributions.
 In all classes, we find, up to the leading order in the asymptotic expression of $p(k)$, that $\sum_{k \geq d_n} p(k)\approx 1/n$ is satisfied when considering the asymptotic expressions in Theorem~\ref{thrm:pkasymp}.
+In most cases, we can also identify the order of the label or location of the vertex that attains the maximum degree, which tells us \emph{when} the vertices with largest degree are introduced to the graph.
+Throughout, we set \be I_n:=\inf\{\inn:\zni\geq \Zm_n(j)\text{ for all }j\in[n]\}. \ee